shadowquillapp/shadowquillapp/README.md

 ## Using the App

-### Creating Your First Prompt
+### 1. Chat Interface

+The main chat interface is where you interact with AI:

-1. Type your request or question in the chat input
+1. **Start a conversation**: Type your request in the chat input at the bottom
-2. Adjust settings like task type, tone, and detail level using the sidebar controls
+2. **Adjust settings**: Use the sidebar to configure:
+   - Task type (general, coding, image, video, research, writing, marketing)
+   - Tone (neutral, friendly, formal, technical, persuasive)
+   - Detail level (brief, normal, detailed)
+   - Output format (plain, markdown, XML)
+   - Temperature and other advanced options
-3. Click Send or press Enter
+3. **Send**: Click Send or press Enter to generate the AI response
-4. Review the AI's response
-5. Continue crafting or start a new chat
+4. **Continue**: Keep chatting to refine your prompts or ask follow-up questions
+5. **History**: Access previous chats from the chat list in the sidebar

-### Saving Presets
+### 2. Managing Presets

-If you find settings you like:

-1. Use the Preset Settings to add, save, edit or delete presets
+**Loading Presets in Chat:**

+- Click the preset dropdown in the sidebar
+- Select from your saved presets or recently used ones
+- Settings are automatically applied to your current session

+**Preset Studio:**

+1. Navigate to the Preset Studio from the header menu
-2. Give your preset a name
+2. Browse your preset library at the top of the screen
-3. Access it anytime from the **Presets** menu with is all stored locally on your computer
+3. Click a preset to edit its configuration
+4. Adjust all settings: task type, tone, detail, format, and task-specific options
+5. Save changes or create new presets
+6. Use "Apply to Chat" to load a preset and return to the chat interface

 ## Privacy & Data

 **Everything is local.** ShadowQuill:

 - Never connects to external services (only your local Ollama at `http://localhost:11434`)
-- Stores chats, presets, and settings in your OS profile under the app’s user data directory (Chromium localStorage/IndexedDB), meaning your data is FULLY localized to your computers hard drive
+- Stores chats, presets, system prompts, and settings in your OS profile under the app's user data directory using localStorage and JSON files
+- All data is FULLY localized to your computer's hard drive
 - No sign up EVER required.
-This is a local application that runs on your computer so there will never be a need to make an account
+This is a local application that runs on your computer
 - Doesn't collect telemetry or usage data, and never will.
-Please feel free to take a look at the codebase to see for yourself
+Feel free to review the source code
-- Gives you complete control over your privacy when it comes to a fully offline AI toolkit
+- Gives you complete control over your privacy with a fully offline AI toolkit

-To completely reset the app, open Settings → Data Location and click Reset Application, or manually delete the ShadowQuill user data directory shown there.
-The exact path to where everything is stored is avaiabled in the application's settings.
+**Data Management:**

+- View exact storage paths: Settings → Data Location
+- Reset app data: Settings → Data Location → Reset Application
+- Customize AI behavior: Settings → System Prompts
+- All data can be manually accessed or deleted from the user data directory shown in settings

 ## Building from Source

 If you want to modify ShadowQuill or build it yourself:

-**Requirements:**

 **Quick start:**